-The most risky method of maneuvering the onward travel regulation (aside from the last item in this post) is to arrive at the airport and try to get on the flight, despite not having an onward ticket.
+The riskiest method of manoeuvring the onward travel regulation (aside from the last item in this post) is to arrive at the airport and try to get on the flight, despite not having an onward ticket.

 For these reasons, I wouldn’t recommend “winging it”.
 Any time you’re going to any country (yes, even if they don’t technically have the onward travel law), you should travel with proof of an onward flight.

-As a last ditch effort, if you’re at the airport without an onward flight and the airline check-in staff won’t let you board the flight, you can tell them that you have means to leave the country and plan to do so by land.
+As a last-ditch effort, if you’re at the airport without proof of an onward flight and the airline check-in staff won’t let you board the flight, you can tell them that you have means to leave the country and plan to do so by land.